MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

 - [DeepSeek](https://azure.microsoft.com/blog/deepseek-r1-is-now-available-on-azure-ai-foundry-and-github/?msockid=04801c13147c64e30fc30f7415cf65e4)
 - And 1,800 plus more in [Azure AI Foundry / Model catalog](https://ai.azure.com/explore/models?tid=72f988bf-86f1-41af-91ab-2d7cd011db47)

-> [!IMPORTANT]
-> - This is a production-ready preview feature.
->- Production-ready previews are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520).

 You can access a diverse portfolio of AI models, including cutting-edge open-source solutions, industry-specific models, and task-based AI capabilities&mdash;all within the trusted, scalable, and enterprise-ready platform of Copilot Studio.
 With the native Azure AI Foundry integration, we bring the best capabilities from across our platforms into Copilot Studio to make it your one-stop hub to build agents.